How to make your sentences longer (without adding fluff)

 4. Be descriptive

-This tip is for any creative writers out there.
-Using descriptive language will make your work more engaging and easier to visualize.
-You may even evoke a strong emotional response (like joy, sadness, or confidence).
+Using descriptive language is an effective sentence expansion strategy for creative writers.
+It makes your work more engaging and easier to visualize, and may even evoke a strong emotional response (like joy, sadness, or confidence).

 You can start by incorporating more adjectives or adverbs.
 If you feel ambitious, add figures of speech like hyperbole and similes.
 Just be careful not to go overboard with the descriptive language — you don't need seven adjectives to describe a noun when one or two would suffice.